 Discussion

 We attempted a close replication of Study 1 in Smith et al. (2002).
 Deviating from the findings in the target article, we found that both exposure and moral belief manipulation affected the perceived shame and guilt responses and the effects were similar for both guilt and shame.
-Moreover, explicit shame and explicit guilt had similar associations with the shame-related and guilt-related emotional reactions.
+Moreover, explicit shame and explicit guilt had similar associations with shame-related and guilt-related emotional reactions.

-Despite our best efforts to be consistent with the original article and to be rigorous in methodology, we found effects were none were expected (guilt) and very similar across the two emotions, which deviates from the core hypothesis of the target article claiming that the two emotions differ.
-It is therefore not the case that we did not find effects reported in the target, but rather a rather unique case in which we found unexpected associations there were not in-line with the target’s theory or findings.
+Despite our best efforts to be consistent with the original article and to be rigorous in methodology, we found effects where none were expected (guilt) and very similar across the two emotions, which deviates from the core hypothesis of the target article claiming that the two emotions differ.
+It is therefore not the case that we did not find effects reported in the target, but rather a rather unique case in which we found unexpected associations which were not in line with the target’s theory or findings.
 This held for both planned and exploratory analyses.

 In the following, we discuss the results, our deviations, and implications.